fredrik-rose/AdventOfCode2023/README.md

 Backtracking incrementally builds the solution and abandons a certain part as soon as it doesn't fulfill the constraints.
 See day 12 for an example where the current path is abandon as soon as the solution does not follow the rules.
+Another example is `longest_path()` from day 23.

 ### Intervals/Ranges